aul12/Website2/_posts/2019-12-10-inference-benchmark.md

 The benchmark was run on a laptop with a Intel Core i5-3230M CPU, running Ubuntu 18.04.3 with Kernel Version 5.0.0-37.
 The laptop does not provide a dedicated graphics card.

 ### Test script
-All measurements have been done using a [small C++ Script](https://github.com/aul12/TensorflowInferenceBenchmark), the scripts first loads the model (saved either as a protobuf file for CppFlow and OpenCV, or as a tflite file for TensorFlow-Lite), then runs the model ten times (TensorFlow allocates the memory on the first run, so the first run is a lot slower) and then runs the model 1000 times, each time with random input data.
+All measurements have been done using a [small C++ Script](https://github.com/aul12/TensorFlowInferenceBenchmark), the scripts first loads the model (saved either as a protobuf file for CppFlow and OpenCV, or as a tflite file for TensorFlow-Lite), then runs the model ten times (TensorFlow allocates the memory on the first run, so the first run is a lot slower) and then runs the model 1000 times, each time with random input data.
 The random input data simulates real data and thus makes sure that no caching or other optimizations are influencing the inference.
 Over the 1000 runs the runtime of the inference is measures, from this data the average (mean) runtime, the standarddeviation of the runtime, the minimal runtime and the maximal runtime is calculated.

 The program is compiled with GCC-8 using maximal optimization (`-O3`) for this target (`-march=native -mtune=native`).
 OpenCV is compiled from source to use all instructions available on the CPU, especially vector instructions (SIMD).
-For Tensorflow-Lite there is an option to set the number of threads.
+For TensorFlow-Lite there is an option to set the number of threads.
 To test the influence of this parameter the benchmark is done with one to eight threads.

 ## Results